kubade123/gg-finalterm-frontend/README.md

 # GigihPlay - a wanna be clone of tokopedia play

-GigihPlay is a finalterm project that i work on from Generasi GIGIH 3.0.
+GigihPlay is a finalterm project that i work on in Generasi GIGIH 3.0.
 Tech stack used for the frontend is React JS.

 ## Installation